Dasfiter-S/Internet-Emulator/README.md

 **Blacklist.txt warning:**

 Blacklist.txt is passed to the DNS server as a tuple.
 This allows for faster reading.
 If you edit the blacklist please add a domain and an IP seperated by a comma.
+The warning matters even more for the whilefile because it will actually look for the IP given to that file.
 Example:

       1 www.cnn.com., 127.0.0.1
       2 www.foo.com., 127.0.0.1

+**Unit tests**

+Included is the testIntegrity.py file, run the file to test the integrity of the servers and the handlers.